 During the course of my study I researched the historical origins of the doctrine in painstaking detail, and spent countless hours analyzing material by leading Trinitarian theologians such as James White, William Lane Craig, D.A.
 Carson, Robert Bowman, Wayne Grudem, John MacArthur, R.C.
 Sproul, John Piper, Simon Gathercole, and a good many others.

-But I also examined an opposing view that likewise regards scripture as the authoritative word of God and seeks to understand it in its original context.
-I cautiously and carefully weighed this view against the Trinitarian persepective to see which one better harmonized the whole counsel of Scripture.
+But I also examined an opposing viewpoint that likewise regards scripture as the authoritative word of God and seeks to understand it in its original context.
+I carefully weighed this view against the Trinitarian perspective to see which one better harmonized the whole counsel of Scripture.

-There were non-negotiables from the outset: I was and continue to be fully convinced that Jesus is the Christ and the sinless Son of God who was crucified for our sin, buried in the tomb, raised to life three days later, and permanently exalted to the right hand of God as Lord over all creation.
-And indeed the foundation of the opposing case is built upon precisely that criteria.
+There were non-negotiables from the outset: it is core to the Christian faith that Jesus is the Christ and the sinless Son of God who was crucified for our sin, buried in the tomb, raised to life three days later, and permanently exalted to the right hand of God as Lord over all creation.
+And indeed the foundation of the opposing viewpoint is built upon precisely that criteria.